ibmresilient/resilient-community-apps/fn_mitre_integration/README.md

 MITRE’s TAXII<sup>TM</sup> 2.0 Server provides Adversarial Tactics, Techniques, and Common Knowledge (ATT&CK or ATTACK) content.
 This content is critical for cyber security industry in order to make a holistic approach to detection and mitigation of Advanced Persistent Threats (APTs).
 MITRE Integration Function enables Resilient users to gather ATT&CK information on cyber intrusion once a tactic or technique has been identified.
-This information can help security analyst response quickly to a (potential) breach.
+This information can help security analysts respond quickly to a (potential) breach.

-It comes with a set of customizations allowing to query MITRE ATT&CK for
+It comes with a set of customizations that query MITRE ATT&CK for the following:
 - Techniques
 - Tactics
 - Software used in techniques